 "The Meeting After Church" 36 x 48 Acrylic on Canvas

-"DASO is painting his memories and his history with the characters being himself or family members or friends.
+"DASO (John Gregory) is one of the most important historical artists painting his memories and grandparents memories and the history of the African American culture of the 1800's and 1900's up to present day.
 There is a story for each painting.
 A book is in the process of being finished that will show some of his most iconic paintings and will have a story with each one of them.
-His work hangs in many distinguished buildings in the nation's capital and around the country.
-DASO is contributing large murals in 2011 to certain small towns in South Carolina.
+His work hangs in many distinguished buildings in the nation's capital and around the country."

 Iconic African-American Artist - Life in the Early 20th Century